robot-education/robot-handbook/style.md

 ### Manim Bugs
-mn.Arc's start_angle is typed as int, not float Sequence[float], np.ndarray, and sometimes Sequence[float] | np.ndarray are used somewhat interchangably
+mn.Arc's start_angle is typed as int, not float

+Sequence[float], np.ndarray, and sometimes Sequence[float] | np.ndarray are used somewhat interchangably.
+This leads to annoying behaviors like line.put_start_and_end_on not being compatible with line.get_start

 mn.Color seems to be unhappy with literal strings from time to time np.float64 is returned by coords (somewhat arbitrarily) GrowFromCenter, GrowFromPoint colors typed as str, not Color and missing | None AnimationBuilders from .animate are not valid animations?
-GrowFromCenter should probably expose introducer (like Create and Uncreate do) Is there a use for an Add and Delete Animation?
+GrowFromCenter should probably expose introducer (like Create and Uncreate do)

+Is there a use for an Add and Delete Animation?

 Remover animations break updaters, even when used after normal animations in a Succession.
 However, this behavior goes away if introducer is set to be true.

+"animation" is spelled "animnation" in add_animation_override docs